Our Therapy Herd

 Arrival Date: December 9, 2021

 Suffolk Punch is a rare breed of quintessential giants with sweet, quiet personalities.
 Dino is nothing short of that and became an instant therapy horse!
 He is patient, mellow and sweet – Dino adores belly rubs, treats and kind words.
 In the arena, he’s accepting of all things that come with being a therapy horse, from shooting hoops to noodle jousts and corn hole!
-Dino serves our medium to large adult riders and kiddos on our Family Fun Days.
+Dino serves our medium to large adult riders in Therapeutic Riding and kiddos on our Family Fun Days.
+He is also the gentle giant of our mental health EASE program, teaching many that our physical appearance does not equate to who we truly are!

 Birth Date: November 13th 2008